hkchengrex/Mask-Propagation/README.md

 - gitpython for training
 - gdown for downloading pretrained models

 Refer to the official [PyTorch guide](<https://pytorch.org/>) for installing PyTorch/torchvision.
-The rest (except thin spline) can be installed by:
+The rest can be installed by:

-`pip install progressbar2 opencv-python gitpython gdown`
+`pip install progressbar2 opencv-python gitpython gdown git+https://github.com/cheind/py-thin-plate-spline`

 ## Main Results